-Much of this world is still incredibly cheap.
+Much of this world is still incredibly cheap, especially Southeast Asia.
 Your money goes a long, long way.

-If you couldn’t afford to eat out at home, now there’s no reason to eat in.
+If you can’t afford to eat out at home, in Asia there’s no reason to eat in.
 Public transport costs very little and accommodation is a bargain.
 Honestly, anyone can afford to travel in Asia.
 The major cost is the initial flight.

 The way to make your money stretch further, and control your travel expenses, is to be selective and keep within a travel budget.
 There is no point in denying yourself, that defeats the reason for getting away, but common sense must prevail.

 Look for Popular Homestays to Save Money

 There are some more expensive cities where you’ll have to take a dorm room to keep the travel costs down, Singapore is a prime example, but a night or two in transit is not such a big deal.
 Budget travel involves compromise, right?

 Top Tip: Always have earplugs for dorms and eye masks help too.

-Dorms are as social as you are prepared to be yourself.
-If you are willing to say hello to people, they can be sociable.
-If not, they can be lonely.
+Dorms are as social as you are prepared to be social yourself.
+If you’re willing to say hello to people, they can be sociable places.
+If not, they can be very lonely.

 Of course, the choices open to you will vary from place to place and from country to country.